 What was your first Globetrotting ride?

-The High Country and Craig’s Hut ride in Victoria, Australia.
+The Craig’s Hut and High Country Ride in Victoria, Australia.

 What made you take the plunge and sign up for a Globetrotting holiday?